rishadomar/tapi/README.md

 A developer will build APIs and document the APIs available for other programs to call.
 Swagger is a useful tool used to document the APIs

-Read more about Swagger: https://swagger.io/

 # Postman

 Developers who use APIs find it useful to test the APIs before coding it into their programs.
 Postman is a useful tool that allows you to do that.
-Read more about Postman: https://www.postman.com/

-There's even Postwoman which is now https://hoppscotch.io/

 # Tapi (Test APIs)

-While the above tools are useful and indepensible to developers I needed a tool to help me test the APIs Tapi is a react app which you can clone on your own server or dev machine.
+While the above tools are useful and indepensible to developers, Tapi is a tool to help test APIs.
+Tapi is a react app which you can clone on your own server or dev machine.
 Then, create a folder with API requests and expected responses.
 Use Tapi to execute the APIs and compare the responses with your expected responses.